WPTT/WPThemeReview/.github/CONTRIBUTING.md

 ## Code Standards for this project

-The sniffs and test files - not test _case_ files! - for WPCS should be written such that they pass the `WordPress-Extra` and the `WordPress-Docs` code standards using the custom ruleset as found in `/.phpcs.xml.dist`.
+The WPTRTCS sniffs and test files (excluding test _case_ files) are written in a way that they pass the rules set by the custom ruleset found in `/.phpcs.xml.dist`.
+They should pass some of the `WordPress-Extra` standards and the `WordPress-Docs` code standards.

+You can check the custom written sniff using the `composer check-cs` command from the project root.